-LEGAL NAME CHANGES:
+LEGAL NAME/GENDER CHANGES:

 Current federal and state laws do not prevent offenders from legally changing their names.
 However, these changes do not relieve the offender from their duty to register.
-When an offender provides court documents supporting a legal name change the following are the recommended best practices:
+When an offender provides court documents supporting a legal name or gender change the following are the recommended best practices:

 - To add a new name only as an alias, send in the court documents to the WSP.
 Court ordered name changes do not change the master name on the WSP record.
-The master name is the name given on the first retainable set of fingerprints the WSP entered to our database. - To change the offender's name on the WSP SOR registry (which does not affect the master name) you will need to send a new completed fingerprint card and a color photo.
-The name given on the most current registration will appear on the registry and all names given on a fingerprint registration card will appear in the alias section of the WSP criminal history record information (CHRI). - Update Offender Watch.
+The master name is the name given on the first retainable set of fingerprints the WSP entered to our database. - To change the offender's name or gender on the WSP SOR registry (which does not affect the master name or gender) you will need to send a new completed fingerprint card and a color photo.
+The name/gender given on the most current registration will appear on the registry and all names given on a fingerprint registration card will appear in the alias section of the WSP criminal history record information (CHRI). - Update Offender Watch.
 The offender's name and if applicable (transgender persons) gender should be updated to reflect the new information.
 A new picture and all court records should be uploaded.
 Investigative notes should be included which explain the change and any other relevant information.
 Include the offenders prior legal name in the alias section.
-Update physical description if this has changed, remember to include details like wears colored contact lenses in the other characteristics section. - Explain the offenders continued duty to register as required by law and provide them with a new notification of registration form, obtain all signatures and initials, once complete scan and upload this information into Offender Watch.
+Update physical description if this has changed, remember to include details like wears colored contact lenses in the other characteristics section. - Things to consider when an order to change the gender marker is received: - consistent documentation - has the offender had a gender re-assignment surgery - · any additional considerations from your agency legal advisor - Explain the offenders continued duty to register as required by law and provide them with a new notification of registration form, obtain all signatures and initials, once complete scan and upload this information into Offender Watch.